neosavvyinc/adams-clojure-scratchpad/clojure-noob/src/clojure_noob/emacs.notes.md

 C-k - kill all text from cursor (point) to end of line C-/ - Undo last operation
+C-a C-SPACE C-n M-w C-y Duplicate a whole line
+M-d kill to end of word
+C-d kill to end of line
+C-<space> (Select Block) M-; to toggle comment on or off

 Documentation / Cider
  C-c C-d C-d - show documentation under point (cursor) - q closes buffer